 where hope gladly stepped to one side.
 "Do it!"

-took over in launch after launch; a new sense of pride,
+took over in launch after launch.
+Within and without,

 a change in the world that no one could hide

-(three years NASA tried; Stewart Brand made 'em show it);
+(for years NASA tried; Stewart Brand made 'em show it),

 where "Mission Accomplished" meant what it meant,